nasa/openmct/docs/src/guide/index.md

 # Framework

-Open MCT Web is built on the [AngularJS framework]( http://www.angularjs.org ).
+Open MCT is built on the [AngularJS framework]( http://www.angularjs.org ).
 A good understanding of that framework is recommended.

-Open MCT Web adds an extra layer on top of AngularJS to (a) generalize its dependency injection mechanism slightly, particularly to handle many-to-one relationships; and (b) handle script loading.
+Open MCT adds an extra layer on top of AngularJS to (a) generalize its dependency injection mechanism slightly, particularly to handle many-to-one relationships; and (b) handle script loading.
 Combined, these features become a plugin mechanism.